Katie Crowhurst: Swimming career

-From January 2021 to April 2021 Crowhurst moved to Manchester to train at the National Performance centre under ‘stage two’ of the DCMS elite sport return to training guidance.
-Under stage 3 of the ‘elite and professional sport’ DCMS guidance.
-Crowhurst competed in the Manchester International Swim Meet (12th to 14 February 2021), the Manchester Invitation Meet (12th to 14 March 2021) and the British Para Swimming International meet (8th to the 11th of April 2021) which were the first domestic swimming competitions hosted in Great Britain since the first national lockdown in March 2020.
+From January 2021 to April 2021 Crowhurst moved to Manchester to train at the National Performance centre under 'stage two' of the DCMS elite sport return to training guidance.
+Under stage 3 of the 'elite and professional sport' DCMS guidance.
+Crowhurst competed in the Manchester International Swim Meet (12 to 14 February 2021), the Manchester Invitation Meet (12 to 14 March 2021) and the British Para Swimming International meet (8th to 11 April 2021) which were the first domestic swimming competitions hosted in Great Britain since the first national lockdown in March 2020.

-At the British Para Swimming international Meet held at Ponds Forge Sheffield 8th to the 11th of April 2021 Crowhurst took 6th in the Women’s MC 200m Individual Medley World Series Final, 7th in the Women’s MC 100m backstroke World Series Final, 8th in the Women’s MC 400m free World Series final and 5th in the Women’s MC 100m Butterfly final.
+At the British Para Swimming international Meet held at Ponds Forge Sheffield 8th to 11 April 2021 Crowhurst took 6th in the Women's MC 200m Individual Medley World Series Final, 7th in the Women's MC 100m backstroke World Series Final, 8th in the Women's MC 400m free World Series final and 5th in the Women's MC 100m Butterfly final.

 At the beginning of May 2021 British Para Swimming announced a small reformed team to compete at the rescheduled World Para Swimming European Open Championships, predominantly taking athletes that needed classification before the Tokyo Paralympic Games.

 The then British Para-Swimming National Performance Director Chris Furber said:

-“Taking a small team to the open Europeans was a difficult decision, but the right one given the current restrictions in place and the limited training opportunities for a large part of our pathway athletes.
+"Taking a small team to the open Europeans was a difficult decision, but the right one given the current restrictions in place and the limited training opportunities for a large part of our pathway athletes.
 We also recognise the disappointment for a number of athletes within the pathway that will not have the opportunity to represent Great Britain at the Open European Championships."

 Unfortunately Crowhurst was not part of the new reformed team.